Nat-Lab/shadowmanager/README.md

 Hooks are the function to be execute before or after certain actions.
 Those hooks can be define in hooks/.
 Some overrides might change the hooks as needed to archive some targets.

+Hooks can also be add by the non-original implements. (i.e. overrides, implements, and even hooks itself!)

+	usage: hook <hooked_function>

+Hook command will check if the function is exist, and execute it if exist.

 ### License

 MIT License